Abert's squirrel: Habitat

 Abert's squirrels in the U.S. make almost exclusive use of ponderosa pine for cover, nesting, and food.
 In Mexico where ponderosa pines are absent, the species is found in stands of the closely related Pinus arizonica.
-Optimum Abert's squirrel habitat is composed of all-aged ponderosa pine stands with trees in even-aged groups, densities of 168 to 250 trees per acre (496–618/ha), and 150 to 200 square feet per acre (34.4–45.3 sq m/ha) basal area.
-In optimum habitat average diameter of ponderosa pines is 11 to 13 in, with Gambel oaks in the 11.8- to 14-inch (30–36 cm) diameter at breast height (d.b.h.) range.
+Abert's squirrels favor areas of forest with more closed canopies and denser growth, which provide better foraging and shelter from predators.
+Forests with heterogeneous distribution of trees and uneven tree aging are particularly favored.
 Optimum habitat has some ponderosa pine over 20 in d.b.h., which are the best cone producers.
 Larson and Schubert report that ponderosa pine 36 to 40 in d.b.h. produced an average of 446 cones per tree per crop.
 Trees less than 24 in d.b.h. produced fewer than 100 cones per crop.

 In central Arizona, Abert's squirrel summer home ranges averaged 18 acre and ranged from 10 to 24 acre.
 Ranges were somewhat smaller in winter.
 Ramey reports that the mean Abert's squirrel home range for spring and summer was 20 acre in Black Forest, Colorado.
 Subadult males had spring home ranges of about 27 acre, and adult females had somewhat larger summer home ranges than adult males.
 Patton reported the ranges of three squirrels as 10, 30, and 60 acres (4.0, 12.2, and 24.4 ha) in Arizona.
 Hall reported the home range of an adult female as 29 acre.

 In Colorado, Ramey found a density of 83 squirrels per square mile (30/km^{2}) in spring 1970 but only 33 squirrels per square mile (12/km^{2}) in spring 1971.
 In another Colorado study, Farentinos estimated 227 squirrels per square mile (82/km^{2}) in fall 1970 and 317 per square mile (114/km^{2}) in fall 1971.